galvez/vue-stator/docs/nuxt.md

 - `store/actions.js` - global getter exports
 - `store/getters.js` - global getter exports

+## Module options

+#### `baseDir`
+_string_ ( default: `store`)

+> When using Nuxt v2.9 or lower changing this option is required, otherwise Nuxt will add a Vuex store anyway

+Customise the folder containing your state, actions and getters

 ## Global state

 There's only one state tree definition in `vue-stator`.

 This file must exist as `store/state.js` and export a default function that returns an object.

 ## Global actions